nguyendkn/novanet-chatbot/sdks/python-client/README.md

-# dify-client
+# chatbot-client

-A Dify App Service-API Client, using for build a webapp by request Service-API
+A Chatbot App Service-API Client, using for build a webapp by request Service-API

 ## Usage

-First, install `dify-client` python sdk package:
+First, install `chatbot-client` python sdk package:

 ```
-pip install dify-client
+pip install chatbot-client
 ```

 Write your code with sdk: